Magellan Midstream says Iowa pipeline still shut after diesel spill

 Magellan said its representatives along with environmental and cleanup professionals are making "significant progress" in recovering diesel fuel in the immediate area.

-The Iowa Department of Natural Resources (DNR), however, said on Wednesday that weather conditions, including high winds and blowing snow, were affecting cleanup efforts.
+The Iowa Department of Natural Resources, however, said on Wednesday that weather conditions, including high winds and blowing snow, were affecting cleanup efforts.

-"At the time of the incident, there was about 12 inches of snow in the area and the primary issue was getting response vehicles to the site," David Miller, environmental specialist at Iowa's DNR, told Reuters.
-"Now that has largely abated and weather is no long hindering cleanup efforts."

-Magellan told the Iowa DNR it hoped to recover all of the spilled fuel in about one or two days and then aims to excavate the contaminated soil, Miller said.